shift-org/shift-docs/docs/CalVue.md

 Cal Single Page App Status
 ============

-* pagination
-  - change offset = 0 to be no offset
-  - Found 25 events containing "ride".
-  -> Page 1 of 25+ events containing "ride".

-* fix the menu display -- try as tabs
-* add pedalp info
+* add pedalp info to pedalp menu button
-* pedalp image should show whenever it appears in the week
+* fix: pedalp image should show whenever it appears in the week; not just first day.

-[ ] pagination: 10 or 20 per page.  - i wonder if pagination might be able to be generic (re: search): ex. give page a count, and let shortcuts handle it. ( or a shared function )
+* pull shift disclaimer from data

 ### Favorites